QuiverTools/QuiverTools.jl/docs/src/index.md

 ## Introduction

-QuiverTools is a software suite in development for treatment of quiver representations, their roots, their moduli spaces and computations of several invariants of these.
+QuiverTools is a software suite for treatment of quiver representations, their roots, their moduli spaces and computations of several invariants of these.

-QuiverTools will be available as a Julia package and as a Sage library.
+QuiverTools is available as a Julia package and as a Sage library.

 ## Installation